I tried accessing the console without internet connection using AWS Management Console Private Access

 After entering the IAM user credentials and signing in, the Console Home was displayed.
 A Private Access banner is shown at the top of the screen.

-Console Verification for Supported Services
+Verifying Console Screens for Supported Services

 S3